Cooler Home during Summer Months

 In all societies there are the gullible, the uninformed and the well informed.

-The uninformed, are those who insist that whatever they think, or have, is the best.
+The uninformed, are those who insist that whatever they believe, or have, is the best.

 The well informed, seek out the knowledge and implement it, despite their seemingly isolated social choice.

 That having been said……